MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_write_object.md

 ##### serialize

-logical value.
+bool value.
 Dictates whether the object is to be serialized.
 Only raw values are supported if serialization is off.